 This type of removal applies where further inferred nodes are constructed from first order or other inferred nodes.
 Any aging or specific removal will already have taken place at the first order nodes, so there is no need to apply any further removal strategies.
 In this case the removal should cascade up.

 Directly Discovered Data nodes removal

-The removal process for DDD nodes, is a much simpler process than it is for Inferred nodes.
+The removal process for Directly Discovered Data Nodes, see Directly Discovered Data Nodes, is a much simpler process than it is for Inferred Nodes.

 Removal groups in the pattern language

 When patterns construct complicated structures, such as DatabaseDetail nodes when doing deep discovery of databases, removal must be performed by the pattern that creates them.
 Removal Groups are named groups of nodes which simplify deletion of these complex structures.
 They are described in Model functions in the TPL Guide.